azat-co/fullstack-javascript/chapter3/chapter3.md

 projects.
 The source code is written in [Less](http://lesscss.org) (http://lesscss.org), but plain CSS can be downloaded and used as well.

-Here is a simple example of using Twitter Bootstrap scaffolding for the version v4.0.0-alpha.
+Here is a simple example of using Bootstrap scaffolding for the version v4.0.0-alpha.
 The structure of the project should look like
 this: